 \end{corollary}

-To interpret our result, consider the setting when $\alpha = o(1)$ (or a very small constant).
+\paragraph{Implication: $\Gamma = \beta^{o(1)}$ approximation.} Consider the setting when $\alpha = o(1)$ (or a very small constant).
 We can compare against an algorithm that uses as a black-box the guarantee given by \cite{gao2025confidence} for Euclidean balls.
 Since the ellipsoid $E^\star$ is $\beta$-conditioned, there is also a Euclidean ball whose volume is within a $\beta^d$ multiplicative factor of it.
-The result of \cite{gao2025confidence} is an ``improper learning'' algorithm which computes an ellipsoid whose volume is within a $\exp(\tilde{O}(\sqrt{d}))$ factor to the volume of the best ball (while also incurring a small loss in coverage).
-This leads to a volume approximation factor of $2^{\tilde{O}(\sqrt{d})}\beta^d \approx \exp(d \log \beta)$.
-In other words, this achieves a factor $\Gamma \approx \beta$.
+The result of \cite{gao2025confidence} computes an ellipsoid whose volume is within a $2^{o(d)}$ factor to the volume of the best ball (while also incurring a small loss in coverage).
+This leads to a volume approximation factor of $2^{o(d)}\beta^d$.
+In other words, this achieves an approximation factor $\Gamma \approx \beta$.